Attackers see your Laravel app the moment you deploy. See what they see.

 - Per-app scan scheduling

 Continuous external security monitoring for Laravel applications.
-All plans include 22+ security checks and webhook integration.
+All plans include 30+ security checks.

 Starter